drigio/EventsRegistration/README.md

+# Online Events Registration
-A Simple Registrations App for College events and Techfest.
+A Simple Online Registrations App for College events and TechnoFest.
-Made For GP Pune.
+Made for and used by Government Polytechnic, Pune.